 Bake it to golden brown, sprinkle herbs and kosher salt on top, and you’re done!

-What we love about this focaccia is that you can make it in any season, but it’s especially good in the summertime with fresh garden thyme and a summer salad.
+We love this focaccia because you can make it in any season.
+However, it’s especially good in the summertime with fresh garden thyme and a summer salad.
 We like to serve it with extra olive oil for dipping but you can also jazz it up with balsamic vinegar or an olive tapenade.
 It’s also just as good the second day – just pop it in the toaster so that it is a little crispy.

 Like it?
 Pin it!